Web-based Integrated 2010 & 2015 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care

 The 2015 ILCOR systematic review compared the implementation of a PAD program with traditional EMS response to determine if there was an impact on outcome from OHCA.

 The ILCOR Basic Life Support Task Force reviewed the evidence involving PAD and its effect on outcome from OHCA.
 This evidence is derived from many observational studies and 1 randomized controlled trial89 with associated variations in rates of witnessed arrests, EMS programs, and recommended practice of bystander CPR.90,91 Evidence from 3 observational studies92-94 that enrolled 182 119 patients demonstrated improved survival to 30 days with favorable neurologic outcome with PAD compared with no community program.
 Improved clinical outcomes favoring PAD programs were seen consistently across the studies.90,91 Some studies included in the ILCOR 2015 International Consensus on CPR and ECC Science With Treatment Recommendations91,90 may involve repeat analysis and reporting of the same cardiac arrest population, which limits the ability to provide a summative effect measure in the reported analyses.

-It is recommended that PAD programs for patients with OHCA be implemented in communities with individuals at risk for OHCA.
+It is recommended that PAD programs for patients with OHCA be implemented in public locations where there is a relatively high likelihood of witnessed cardiac arrest (eg, airports, casinos, sports facilities).
 (Class I, LOE C-LD)